chrjabs/multi-objective-pbo/README.md

-# Supplement for JELIA'25 Submission 109
+# Supplement for JELIA'25 Paper "Engineering and Evaluating Multi-objective Pseudo-boolean Optimizers"

 **A Cross-Community Evaluation of Pseudo-Boolean Solving under Multiple Objectives**